ubi-for-the-uk/ubi-blog/content/blog/merit/index.md

 Mass immigration has been used as a weapon of class warfare against the British working class from the 1960s onwards.

 If we refuse poverty pay, then employers hire workers from abroad to drive down market wages.
-But in 2020, far from trying to sheild low paid British workers from these effects, the Labour Party surrogates prais foreign workers to the skies, while heaping scorn and derision on the native population.
+But in 2020, far from trying to sheild low paid British workers from these effects, the Labour Party surrogates praise foreign workers to the skies, while heaping scorn and derision on the native population.
 Calling us "xenophobes", "racists", and "gammons".
 Or accusing us of being "lazy" for not accepting the terms and conditions on offer.

 > bRiTISH pEOple WonT dO tHESe jOBS